-All young people who access the services of the Organisation have a right to feel and be safe.
+All young people who access the services of the Organisation are valued and respected and have a right to feel and be safe.

 The Organisation is committed to the safety and wellbeing of all young people accessing our services and the welfare of the young people in our care will always be our first priority.
 We aim to create a child safe and child friendly environment where young people feel safe and enjoy learning.